nyu-mll/jiant/README.md

 NB: The version of AllenNLP used has [issues](https://github.com/allenai/allennlp/issues/342) with tensorboard.
 You may need to substitute calls ``from tensorboard import SummaryWriter`` to ``from tensorboardX import SummaryWriter`` in your AllenNLP source files.

+## Adding New Tasks

+To add new tasks, you should:
+- Create a class in src/tasks.py, inheriting from existing classes as necessary (e.g. PairClassificationTask, SequenceGenerationTask, etc.).
+The task definition should also include the data loader, as a method called load\_data().
+- In src/model.py, make sure that your task is correctly being handled in forward() of MultiTaskModel.
+Create additional methods or add branches to existing methods as necessary.

 ## GloVe, CoVe, and ELMo